Table of Contents

 The buttons on the top panel of the Port Mgr tab are used to view and manage individual ports.

 To modify a port configuration, select the port and click the Modify button.
-This will bring up the Configure Settings window for the selected port:
+This will bring up the Configure Settings window for the selected port.
+The available options depend on the type of interface being configured:

 The upper panel displays Port Status Information as currently reported by the